PieBru/TinyResearch/README.md

 ## To Do

--   Add agentic logic to use specialized search engines (Wikipedia, Arxiv, Pubmed, etc.).
+-   Add agentic logic and tools to use specialized search engines (Wikipedia, Arxiv, Pubmed, etc.).

+## Credits
+Huge thanks to Han Xiao from jina.ai for his inspirational [blog post](https://jina.ai/news/a-practical-guide-to-implementing-deepsearch-deepresearch/) and [follow up](https://jina.ai/news/snippet-selection-and-url-ranking-in-deepsearch-deepresearch/)